 Right-click the image, Click Alt text

-In this dialog box, we can add a title as well as a description for our image.
+In the Alt Text options, we can add a description for our image.
 The text we enter here will be read by a screen reading program and should be detailed and descriptive.

 - To add a description,